Disposing of asbestos, plasterboard, and garden chemicals

 From 1 April 2019, residents will have to pay to dispose of plasterboard and asbestos.

-However, if you are disposing of it yourself at a Household Recycling Centre, there will be a charge and you will need to apply for a waste permit.
-The maximum amount accepted is three normal sized bin-liner bags or four sheets of approx 2m by 1m.
+You will need to apply for a waste permit to dispose of asbestos at a Household Recycling Centre.
+There will be a charge and the maximum amount accepted is three normal sized bin-liner bags (or four sheets of approx 2m by 1m).

-- See site attendant before disposal to assess the load and pay for disposal
+- speak to a site attendant before disposal to assess the load and pay for disposal

 If you have asbestos to dispose of, and don't wish to do this yourself, we recommend using a private asbestos removal contractor.

 We can accept up to 5 litres of garden chemicals, paraffin or petrol/diesel.
 Please ensure they are still in the original containers which are not leaking.
 Petrol and diesel should be in a petrol or jerry can.

 From 1st April 2019, there will be a charge for disposing of plasterboard.
 All plasterboard brought to site should have tiles, wood and other materials removed before disposal.